 Creating your dream wedding is a big job.
-Here’s checklist to get you going thanks to the experts at Charlotte’s Bridal & Formal Wear!
+Our Here Comes the Guide checklist will get you going thanks to the wedding planning experts at Charlotte’s Bridal & Formal Wear!

 12 months before

 - Envision your wedding and draw up a budget.

 - Assemble your “planning team.”
 Consider hiring a wedding consultant.

 - Pick a wedding date and time.
 Select several options, then check with your venues, officiant and important guests before finalizing.